confluentinc/operator-earlyaccess/production-secure-deploy/README.rst

 * Component TLS Certificates

 * Authentication credentials for Zookeeper, Kafka, Control Center, remaining CP components

+* RBAC principal credentials

 Provide component TLS certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can either provide your own certificates, or generate test certificates.
+Follow instructions in the below "Appendix: Create your own certificates" section to see how to generate certificates and set the appropriate SANs.

    ::